v2b1n/adi_to_qrz/README.md

 All actions are logged into a logfile.
 To disable logfile writing entirely specify "-l null".

-All ADI-log-records rejected by QRZ-server are stored into a file that is named "YYYMMDD_HHmmfailed_records.adi", where YYYYMMDD_HHmm is the current date and time.
+All ADI-log-records rejected by QRZ-server are stored into a file that is named "YYYMMDD_HHmm_failed_records.adi", where YYYYMMDD_HHmm is the current date and time.

 ## Example